-The photo booth attendant should arrive no more than one hour before the event.
+The photo booth staff should arrive no more than one hour before the event.
 It’s important to communicate this timeline with the consumer, vendor, and attendant.
 Miscommunication might result in the attendant not needing authorization to access the facility, which implies the photo booth would start LATE in the best.
 This is unprofessional and must be avoided at all costs.

 * Confirm Setup Location — Before event day, meet with the consumer and determine where the photo booth should be placed on event day.
 The consumer might enquire about the size of the photo booth, the space needed for guests who are waiting to use the booth, or demands for technological materials.
 It’s usually best to procure an open space for the booth with ample space.
 Outlets should be situated in close proximity to the booth and extension cords along with other wires should be concealed or placed out from the manner.